LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Engagement attributes/data-sources-engagement-attributes-overview.md

 * **Transaction:** The details of any exchange of money for goods or services including the products themselves and their details.

   **Note:** For brands operating in multiple currencies, a currency attribute can also be reported for order total.
 * **Viewed product:** Use viewed product attributes to learn more about products that interest your visitor.
-Discover which products were viewed, their name, category, price, and SKU.
+Discover which products were viewed, their name, category, price, and SKU as well as stock status and available quantity.

   **Note:** For brands operating in multiple currencies, a currency attribute can also be reported for the viewed product price.